 - Run powerline-daemon.
-Powerline does not automatically start it for you. - Compile and install libzpython module that lives in https://bitbucket.org/ZyX_I/zpython.
-This variant is zsh-specific.
+Powerline does not automatically start it for you.
+See installation instructions for more details. - Compile and install libzpython module that lives in https://bitbucket.org/ZyX_I/zpython.
+This variant is zsh-specific. - If you are a python package manager, be sure to set POWERLINE_COMMAND to your Powerline command.
+See installation instructions for details.